kunaldangi/D-Ticket-Discord-Bot/README.md

   - !dttcreate : to be create the ticket
   - !dtclose : to close the ticket (ticket only closed by ticket admin or ticket manager, user just only can make a close request)
   - !tsetadmin : to set a ticket admin with role name 'Ticket Admin' (Ticket Manager can use this command)
-  - !tsetmanager : to set a ticket manager with role name 'Ticket Manager' (User with adminstrator permission can use this command)
+  - !dtsetmanager : to set a ticket manager with role name 'Ticket Manager' (User with adminstrator permission can use this command)
 ```
 Extra Feature:-
 ```
+  - !dtsetrole : to set a desire ticket manager role and ticket admin role.
-  - !tservice (extra feature) : you can enable or disable (on/off) ticket service so no one can abuse it by making ticket channels.
+  - !dtservice (extra feature) : you can enable or disable (on/off) ticket service so no one can abuse it by making ticket channels.
   - Ticket channels cannot be create more than 10 ticket channels.

 ```